 And when we talk about St Gervais, we should actually say Saint Gervais-Les-Bains-Le Fayet, to give this bustling little mountain market town it’s full name.
 Stretching from Le Fayet on the bottom of the valley floor, right up to the summit of Mont Joly at 2525m, Saint Gervais offers a pleasant mix of holiday resort and a ‘proper’ town in its own right.Guide section

 St Gervais at the summit of Mont Blanc

 It might surprise you when you we say that, strictly speaking, Mont Blanc (the summit) is in Saint Gervais, not Chamonix!
-What’s more, the summit is moving.
+What’s more, it’s moving.
 Mont Blanc was always thought to be 4807m, until geometricians in 2007 measured it at 4810m.
 In 2015 it was sitting at 4808,73m and when last measured in 2017 it was a smidgeon smaller at 4808,72m (this is great stuff for dinner parties and pub quizzes isn’t it?!).

 The vast majority of alpinists who attempt Mont Blanc setting off from the Nid d’Aigle high above Les Houches are technically doing so from Saint Gervais.
 This route is called the ‘Voie Royale’ or the classic route and involves a long, hard slog via the Tête Rousse and Gouter refuges to attain that famous summit – and hundreds attempt it every summer.

 Varied skiing from St Gervais

 The main uplift and ski pass office is at the St Gervais-Bettex bubble lift, where there is a massive free car park and regular navettes through town to take you there.
 You can also access the slopes from the St Nicolas de Veroce area and halfway up the slopes at Bettex itself.

 There’s a good choice of mountain restaurants, from rustic to self-service and there’s even La Folie Douce.
 Once again, Megève might claim it, but this famous apres-ski bar and restaurant actually sits in St Gervais, at Mont Joux, so you can party on the pistes too.